MicrosoftDocs/bot-docs/articles/bot-design-pattern-integrate-browser.md

 ## Sample code

-For a complete sample that shows how to send a user from a conversation to the web browser and then resume the conversation again, using the Bot Builder SDK for .NET, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/capability-botToWeb" target="_blank">Bot to Web (Payment bot) sample</a> in GitHub.
 As described in this article, the <a href="https://github.com/microsoftdx/authbot" target="_blank">AuthBot</a> library enables OAuth flows to be bound to bots that are built using .NET in the Microsoft Bot Framework.

-For a complete sample that shows how to send a user from a conversation to the web browser and then resume the conversation again, using the Bot Builder SDK for Node.js, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/capability-botToWeb" target="_blank">Bot to Web (Payment bot) sample</a> in GitHub.
 The <a href="https://github.com/MicrosoftDX/botauth" target="_blank">BotAuth</a> library enables OAuth flows to be bound to bots that are built using Node.js in the Microsoft Bot Framework.

 ## Additional resources